jussellymoreno1394/git-bot/README.md

 - To get the <ACCOUNT_SID> you must go to the Twilio Dashboard and it will be just below the name of your project on the right.

-- To get the <ASSISTANT_SID> you must go to the "Autopilot" window and there you can see the name of the assistant created, where also, next to his name you can see the SID of it.
+- To get the <ASSISTANT_SID> you must go to the **Autopilot** window and there you can see the name of the assistant created, where also, next to his name you can see the SID of it.

 - Give your assistant a description, a name and an image.